International Coffee Day

 Coffee professionals use a tasting process called 'cupping' to detect the different characteristics of a coffee.

-Coffee is loved and enjoyed worldwide n many different cultures.
+Coffee is loved and enjoyed worldwide n many cultures.
 From Milan to San Francisco, various expos and events are held worldwide to celebrate coffee and educate those thirsty to learn more.

-How to celebrate International Coffee Day
+How to Celebrate International Coffee Day

 There's no better way to celebrate International Coffee Day than enjoying your favorite coffee beverage!
-Whether that be a coffee with friends in your local cafe, or simply taking the time to chill and enjoy your coffee ritual at home.
+Whether that be a coffee with friends in your local café, or simply taking the time to chill and enjoy your coffee ritual at home.

-If you usually stick to the same type of coffee preparation, use this day to appreciate other methods and discover some of the many different ways of brewing coffee.
+If you usually stick to the same type of coffee preparation, use this day to appreciate other methods and discover some of the many ways of brewing coffee.

 Some coffee shops and coffee roasters offer courses, so why not try broadening your coffee knowledge and trying your hand at a Chemex or V60 pour-over, or an immersion method such as the Aero Press?
 Who knows, you might even find a new favorite way of making coffee!